Tier 2 Visa Mortgages UK: Foreign National Mortgages

-If you’re a foreign national with a Tier 2 Visa who is hoping to purchase a property in the UK, the process won’t be the simplest.
+If you’re a foreign national with a Tier 2 Visa, now more commonly referred to as a Skilled Worker Visa, who is hoping to purchase a property in the UK, the process won’t be the simplest.
 But it’s certainly still possible to get a mortgage to put down roots here.

-We’re sure you have a lot of questions you want the answers to before you begin your application, too, so we’ve answered them here.
+We’re sure you have a lot of questions before you begin your application, so we’ve answered them here.
 In this guide, we’ll cover:

 Read on to find out everything you need to know before applying for a mortgage for Tier 2 Visa holders in the UK.